krish-mana/ceph/doc/dev/osd_internals/ec_overwrites.rst

 overwrite ec pools, so that test will simply be expanded as we go).
 The flag should be gated by the experimental feature flag since we won't want to support this as a valid configuration -- testing only.
+We need to upgrade append only ones in place during deep scrub.

 Similarly, we can implement the unstable extent cache with the current implementation, it even lets us cut out the readable ack the replicas